 Hells Bay Deck Layout

-The deck fore and aft is super clean.
-Under gunwale rod storage to the left/right holds ample fly and spinning rods for a full day on the water.
-It has huge walk-able gunwales and a massive front deck.
-The front deck is much larger compared to my previous skiffs.
-Easily accommodate two spin anglers, casting plugs, or lures.
-The entire front deck is snag free with plenty of room for a stripping bucket and raised casting platform for my Fly Fishing clients.
+The deck, both fore and aft, is super clean.
+Under-gunwale rod storage on the left and right holds ample fly and spinning rods for a full day on the water.
+It features huge walkable gunwales and a massive front deck.
+The front deck is significantly larger compared to my previous skiffs, easily accommodating two spin anglers casting plugs or lures.
+The entire front deck is snag-free, with plenty of room for a stripping bucket and a raised casting platform for my fly fishing clients.

-The built-in jump seat is very comfortable and doubles as a cooler with built-in drain plug.
-The cooler is double insulated and keeps ice and drinks cold for a full day on the water.
-The most notable difference I see with this skiff is the stability.
-Above all when walking around the boat or landing fish the skiff is solid! which is great for clients who are not used to being on small boats.
+The built-in jump seat is very comfortable and doubles as a cooler with a built-in drain plug.
+The cooler is double-insulated, keeping ice and drinks cold for a full day on the water.
+The most notable difference I’ve noticed with this skiff is its stability.
+Above all, when walking around the boat or landing fish, the skiff feels solid—an excellent feature for clients who aren’t used to being on small boats.

 Dry Storage on the Hells bay